proplot-dev/proplot/HOWTOCONTRIBUTE.rst

    If you need some help with git, follow the
    `quick start guide <https://git.wiki.kernel.org/index.php/QuickStart>`__.

 #.
-Make an editable install of ProPlot by running:
+Make an editable install of proplot by running:

    .. code-block:: bash